What is Pupil Premium?

 - Individual Teaching Assistant Support

-- A contribution to 'Skipton Extended Learning for All' (SELFA) to enable pupils to attend holiday clubs
+- A contribution to 'Skipton Extended Learning for All' (SELFA) to enable pupils to attend holiday clubs and child care.

 What difference is it making?